If You Met Me First: Background

 Jennifer Denmark, one of the co-writers of the song, sought to analyze some of her favourite songs, beginning with Bonnie Raitt's "I Can't Make You Love Me".
 She stated that the raw emotion of loving someone and not being loved in return in the song was how she felt people connected with the song, and that the "only thing sadder than that would be to love someone who also loves you back and there's nothing you can do about it".
 This is the feeling she sought to capture when writing "If You Met Me First.
-Songtell described the song as "[exploring] the complex interplay between timing, unrequited love, and the desire to rewrite the past".

 After the 2018 release of Ethridge's extended play, "If You Met Me First" achieved immense support from fans on streaming and digital music services in both Canada and the United States.
 Its success led to him signing a record deal with ole Management's red dot label in the United States.
 Ethridge celebrated the official release of the song as a single to radio at a show at The Aeolian Hall in London, Ontario in May 2019.